In this ultimate travel resources guide I have only listed companies that I actually use and/or believe in.

-It should be noted that some of these travel resources are affiliate links.
-It means that if you click on them and make a purchase a small commission is earned.
-It does not cost you any extra and you may get a discount.
-If you would like to learn more about how this website generates income please read our earnings disclaimer.
+Some of these travel resources are affiliate links.
+It means that if you click on them and buy something, I earn a small commission.
+It does not cost you any extra and you may even get a discount.

 Survive Travel Resources

 Get cash-back on flights and accommodation.
 Sign up to the Travel Payouts affiliate program and book using your own affiliate link.
 Unlike many affiliate services, this is not against their terms and conditions.
 In fact, they encourage it.

 To find the best deals on flights, Travel Payouts uses JetRadar.
 I was using JetRadar long before I discovered Travel Payouts.
 In fact, searching for the JetRadars affiliate program lead me to Travel Payouts.

 If you do not have specific flight dates and/or destinations in mind then run a search through Adioso.